About Rubha Phoil

 As a kid, I mainly studied fortress building, indigenous cultures and the classic heroes tales.
 Once I was old enough to make my own decisions, I walked a journey through all the elements I deemed essential to creating solutions to climate change.
 The solution I found?

-The creation of a regenerative culture to replace the present disconnecting culture.
+The creation of a regenerative culture to grow out of the present disconnecting culture.

 I began researching every aspect of what a regenerative culture would take to create and have connected with a rich network of experts in their fields to continue to learn in our ever-changing world.
 These are just a few of those aspects: